Hedge4/godvillebot/README.md

 * 5.8 Added the >hug command, similar to >nope and >bonk.
 * 5.9 Enabled spookmode, and added random messages that appear randomly and get deleted quickly.
 * 5.10 Added the >botTime command
+* 5.11 Added the >url/>parseURL command, not because it's useful but because I like it.

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.